 The Group has been focusing on the promotion of community and education projects which are of much concern.
-The Group encourages its employees to participate in the non-remunerated blood donation activity under a community health program, with the cumulative amount of donated blood exceeding 40,000 ml.
+The Group encourages its employees to participate in non-remunerated blood donation activity under a community health program, and donated 6,400 ml of blood in 2020 with cumulative amount of donated blood exceeding 47,000 ml.
 Furthermore, the Group is enthusiastic about the development of educational undertakings.
 The Group has established "Scholarships for Outstanding Students of Jolimark Employees" and "Jolimark Education Scholarship" and organized the "Jolimark Cup" literary creation contest for primary and secondary school students in Jiangmen.
 Each year, the Group allocates hundreds of thousands of Yuan to award students who are excellent in virtues and study.
 These efforts have played a good exemplary role in promoting the development of educational undertakings, creating a good style of study, encouraging students to explore actively, become confident and self-reliance and seek pluralistic development, and inspiring a great number of students to rise in great vigor.
-Meanwhile, the Group sponsored "Jolimark Cup 2016-2025 Jiangmen Youth Campus Football Level-Four League", thereby contributing to the social welfare undertakings.
+Meanwhile, the Group sponsored "Jolimark Cup 2016-2025 Jiangmen Youth Campus Football Level-Four League", thereby contributing to the youth football growth.